LinasLion/tattooStudio/README.md

 # Getting Started

-Follow these instructions to set up and run the application on your local machine at Luleå University of Technology (LTU).
+Follow these instructions to set up and run the application on your local machine

 ## Prerequisites